openshift/enhancements/enhancements/ingress/haproxy-thread-tuning.md

 ## Proposal

-Add the subresource `threading` to the IngressController API.
-It will currently contain one field, `count`.
+Add the field `threading` to the IngressController API.
+It will currently contain one subfield, `count`.

 ```go
 type IngressControllerSpec struct {